 Snowy mountain peaks, frozen waterfalls, mounds of snow everywhere you look – sunny California certainly transforms into a winter wonderland in Yosemite National Park.
 And with this new look comes a myriad of winter sports.
 From skiing to snowboarding and snow tubing, the park keeps all its visitors busy and entertained.

-The Curry Village Ice Skating Rink, set in the heart of Yosemite Valley, however, goes a step further.
+The Curry Village Ice Skating Rink, set in the heart of the Yosemite Valley, however, goes a step further.
 It lets you perform your best winter ice dance while gazing at snow-covered Half Dome in the distance.

 7. Sequoia National Park